 The Special Educational Needs and Disabilities Co-ordinator (SENDCO) at the Danesholme Infant Academy is Mrs D Reynolds.

+This Academy SEND information report was reviewed on 12th October 2023.
 The SENDCO works with class teachers and support staff to ensure that the needs of all pupils in the school are met.

 Details about admission arrangements for all pupils, including those with SEND can be found on our Admissions page.